sourcegraph/handbook/content/company/team/index.md

 - Atlanta, GA, USA 🇺🇸
 - GitHub: kevin-quigley
 - [kevin.quigley@sourcegraph.com](mailto:kevin.quigley@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/kevinquigley18/)
-- Kevin grew up in Atlanta, graduated from the University of Georgia :dog_face:, and then travelled for a year (USA road trip, Southeast Asia, and Australia).
+- Kevin grew up in Atlanta, graduated from the University of Georgia :dog:, and then travelled for a year (USA road trip, Southeast Asia, and Australia).
 He enjoys backpacking in our national parks, Georgia football, and exercising!